Consulting services can provide valuable insights, strategic guidance, and specialized expertise.

 Fixed mindset around money sounds like:

-• “I’m just not good with numbers”
+• “I’m just not good with numbers.”

-• “My family was never wealthy”
+• “My family was never wealthy.”

-• “I don’t understand investing”
+• “I don’t understand investing.”

 Growth mindset sounds like:

-• “I haven’t mastered budgeting yet”
+• “I haven’t mastered budgeting yet.”

-• “I’m learning how successful investors think”
+• “I’m learning how successful investors think.”

-• “Financial literacy is a skill I’m developing”
+• “Financial literacy is a skill I’m developing.”

 The word “yet” transforms limiting beliefs into learning opportunities.

-Elon Musk exemplifies growth mindset in action.
+Elon Musk exemplifies a growth mindset in action.
 With no aerospace background, he taught himself rocket science through books and conversations with engineers.
 He approached finance, manufacturing, and artificial intelligence the same way—as skills to be learned, not innate gifts.

 How to practice this: